-- level at the light sensor by applying the formula associated with "light effect".
-The result is 120 lux. - 6) The light level actually measured by the light sensor is still 80 lux, so the system deduces that there is a failure.
-The source of the failure (sensor or actuator) is a priori known with a limited probability only, but a second sensor in the room may increase it. - 7) The system finds it most probable that the bulb is burnt out.
+- 5) Applying Formula (6) with the current values for all object attribute yields 120 lux, which is the value expected to be read by the light sensor. - 6) The illuminance actually measured by the light sensor is still 80 lux, so the system deduces that there is a failure: either the actuator or the sensor is broken.
+However, it may well be the case that there is another light sensor in the room.
+In this situation, it will be automatically discovered just like the first one.
+If the second light sensor reads the same value as the first one, then the faulty component is most probably the light bulb.
+If conversely the second light sensor detects an illuminance value close to the theoretical expected value, then the first light sensor is most probably faulty. - The system finds it most probable that the bulb is burnt out.
 An error notification is generated so that the user 1) confirms the cause the problem, and 2) possibly to fixes it (often, even an elderly person is capable of replacing a light bulb).
-For a discussion on the acceptability of notifications in a home environment, see for instance [13].
+Therefore, a "negative"